ccaccioppo/Building-Intuition-for-DNS/README.md

 <img src="https://i.imgur.com/2Wl0nRt.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-First, start the VMs and RDP into Client1.
-Open PowerShell as an administrator and attempt to ping "mainframe."
-This will fail because "mainframe" is not found in the local cache, the hosts file, or the DNS server.
+First, power on the virtual machines and establish a Remote Desktop Protocol (RDP) connection to Client1.
+Launch PowerShell with administrator privileges and try to ping "mainframe."
+The ping will fail since "mainframe" is not present in the local cache, the hosts file, or the DNS server.
 </p>
 <br />